exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounter/README.md

 # LED Binary counter

 The Red Pitaya has a series of LEDs on the side, which you can use to signal basic information.
-A good first project is to make these flash.
 In this tutorial we'll see how to turn them into a simple binary counter.
 This is based on [Anton Potočnick's LED Blinker tutorial](http://antonpotocnik.com/?p=487360).

 The blocks in Vivado represent basic elements which communicate with each other in binary.
-Thus programming an FPGA requires a basic understanding of how binary works.
+Programming an FPGA therefore requires a basic understanding of how binary works.
 You don't need to know how to program in 1s and 0s, since Vivado already has premade blocks that do the processing for you.
 You just need to manage how these talk to each other, and communicate with the ports.
 We'll introduce the required bits of binary as we go.

 ![LED Location on device](img_LEDLocation.png)